Your spinal cord is a bundle of nerves that runs through a tunnel formed by your

-Besides osteoarthritis, other conditions or circumstances can cause spinal stenosis:
+Besides osteoarthritis, other conditions or things can cause spinal stenosis:

 Early lumbar spinal stenosis may have no symptoms.
 In most people, symptoms develop gradually over time.
 Symptoms may include: